trustmi-network-ltd/aioarango/docs/analyzer.rst

 Analyzers
 ---------

-Python-arango supports **analyzers**.
+aioarango supports **analyzers**.
 For more information on analyzers, refer to `ArangoDB manual`_.

 .. _ArangoDB manual: https://docs.arangodb.com